Fantasy Island (film): Plot

 The zombified surgeon ambushes Melanie and Sloane, but Damon sacrifices himself and leaps over a cliff with him.
 The remaining guests regroup at the resort, but are cornered by Roarke.
 He reveals that they are in a fantasy in which they are all killed.
 Realizing that everyone was involved in Nick's death—Melanie says that Nick asked her out that night and she turned him down, which is the reason he was at home—the guests assume it is Julia's fantasy as they believe that she is Nick's mother.
 The guests escape to the dock to be rescued by a plane sent by Damon's associates, but it is shot down.
-In response, the guests run to the cave to destroy the glowing rock with a grenade Patrick is carrying.
+In response, the guests run to the cave to destroy the glowing rock with a grenade that Patrick is carrying.
+They enter the cave but quickly become separated and lost.
+As they wander the cave, they begin to be confronted by the different zombies that have come to torment them.
+Patrick has an encounter with his father who tries to drown him, Sloane comes face to face with her darker self, and Gwen faces her false daughter and an image of Nick, burned beyond recognition.
+Gwen apologizes for her actions and asks to be the only one punished for what happened calling out to Julia to free the others.
+Nick looks confused, asking, "Who is Julia?"
 Melanie suddenly stabs Patrick and takes Sloane hostage, revealing that it is her true fantasy.
 She orchestrated the guests' arrival to seek revenge on them for Nick's death, with whom she had a date and was convinced he was her soulmate.
-Julia is revealed to be Roarke's wife, brought back to life by the island's powers dying of a terminal disease she was suffering from when she met Roarke, and convinces him to help the guests before disappearing.
+Julia is revealed to be Roarke's wife, brought back to life by the island's powers after dying of a terminal disease from which she was suffering when she met Roarke, and convinces him to help the guests before disappearing.

 Sloane remembers the spring water she collected before and wishes Melanie to be forever with Nick.
 As a result, Nick's zombified corpse attacks Melanie and drags her into the water.
 Before drowning, Melanie activates the grenade, but Patrick sacrifices himself and falls on it to protect the others, paying tribute to how his father died years ago.
 As the fantasy concludes, Gwen, Sloane, and Brax wake up at the resort, where Roarke agrees to let them go.
 While the guests board a plane to leave the now-purified Fantasy Island, Brax wishes for J. D. to come back to life.
 Roarke explains that Brax must stay on the island for the fantasy to come true.
 After Gwen, Sloane, and a resurrected J. D. depart, Roarke asks Brax to become his new assistant.
 Remembering a nickname J. D. gave to him while they were at college, Brax chooses to rename himself "Tattoo".
 (Note: As depicted in Fantasy Island (1977).)